jmservera/blog/content/posts/desplegar-un-blog-hugo-en-azure-static-web-app.en.md

 The past 19th of this month, while I was watching the [Static Web App](https://mybuild.microsoft.com/sessions/898230c4-1350-4fc6-acba-6baf1a58d76a?source=sessions) Build presentation, I decided to do a test with [HUGO](https://gohugo.io) to start again my blog after 5 years of silence.

-TL;DR: [Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) allows you to deploy static content with a custom domain and Azure Web Apps does the rest: creates a GitHub Action for continuous deployment, gives you a SSL certificate for your custom domain, does the global distribution and helps you with Azure Functions if you need to generate some content from an API.
+TL;DR: [Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) allows you to deploy static content with a custom domain and Azure Web Apps does the rest: creates a GitHub Action for continuous deployment, gives you an SSL certificate for your custom domain, does the global distribution and helps you with Azure Functions if you need to generate some content from an API.
 Best of all, all for FREE, even the certificate for your site.

 <!--more-->